Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 Also from London, I would love to thank Robin Keist.

-Robin Keist, beautiful.
+Robin Keast, beautiful.

-Probably a robin, but I won't go so obvious.
+Robin, obviously some sort of bird, probably a robin, but I won't go so obvious.

-You are a magpie, magpie, swan.
-Again, two birds there.
+You are a magpie, magpie swan.

-But if the magpie's in Ireland or anything to go by, beautiful birds.
+in Ireland or anything to go by.

-A shock of blue but on a swan.
+A shock of blue, but on a swan.

 Very cool, Robin.